Dunedin Workers’ Educational Association Te Wāhi Ākoranga o Ōtepoti Incorporated (DWEA)

 The WEA (Workers’ Educational Association), set up in 1915, is the longest established provider of adult education in New Zealand.

 Dunedin Workers’ Educational Association Te Wāhi Ākoranga o Ōtepoti Incorporated (DWEA) is a non-profit incorporated society, and is a member of the Federation of WEAs in Aotearoa New Zealand.

-The principal objective of the society is the advancement, encouragement, provision and community education that promotes a just and equitable society, in accordance with Te Tiriti o Waitangi.
+The principal objective of the society is the advancement, encouragement and provision of community education that promotes a just and equitable society, in accordance with Te Tiriti o Waitangi.

 DWEA operates from the South Dunedin Community Network rooms at 278a King Edward Street, South Dunedin.